Machine learning course for VIVE

 for no_clusters in cluster_range_silhouette:

-= KMeans(n_clusters=no_clusters, random_state=73)
+kmeans = KMeans(n_clusters=no_clusters, random_state=73)

-cluster_labels = silhouette_score(X_pca, cluster_labels)
+silhouette_avg = silhouette_score(X_pca, cluster_labels)

 avg_silhouette_list.append(silhouette_avg)